Incubation period

 Incubation period (also known as the latent period or latency period) is the time elapsed between exposure to a pathogenic organism, a chemical, or radiation, and when symptoms and signs are first apparent.
 In a typical infectious disease, the incubation period signifies the period taken by the multiplying organism to reach a threshold necessary to produce symptoms in the host.

 While latent or latency period may be synonymous, a distinction is sometimes made whereby the latent period is defined as the time from infection to infectiousness.
 Which period is shorter depends on the disease.
-A person may carry disease, such as Streptococcus in the throat, without exhibiting any symptoms.
+A person may carry a disease, such as Streptococcus in the throat, without exhibiting any symptoms.
 Depending on the disease, the person may or may not be contagious during the incubation period.